shanebedggood/corepadel/docs/DEVELOPMENT_SETUP.md

 # Development Setup Guide

-This guide will help you set up the Core Padel development environment.
+This guide will help you set up the STRIDE & SERVE development environment.

 ## 🏗️ Architecture